Sabicool/Medicine/Readme.md

 - [ ] Make a functional website; something like quartz might work well
 - [ ] Add a date last updated to all the notes
 ```
+# Footnotes

+[^1]: Both are great applications for note taking but unfortunately there might be some barrier to using it because of the initial learning to use the program.
+If that is the case for you, I'd recommend something like notion or remnote to take notes on